nimeshneema/nimeshneema.github.io/miscellaneous/articles.md

 -   Understanding addresses on the Internet: URLs and email addresses.

--   Are URLs case sensitive?
+-   Are URLs/email addresses case sensitive?

 -   Does a trailing slash in a URL makes any difference?